Soll-cyber/lxc-lab-portfolio/README.md

 | Memory limit | 512 MB |
 | CPU quota | 50% of one CPU |

+**Based on:** Hack The Box LXC lab — extended with additional configuration, testing, verification, and documentation.
 ---

 ### Task 1: Installation and First Container

-**Goal:** Install LXC tools and initialize a basic unprivileged container.
+**Goal:** Install LXC tools and initialize a basic LXC container.

 **Commands:**